f3lixel/flex-code/README.md

 2. Get an API Key from any OpenAI sdk compatible provider (e.g. OpenAI, Claude, Ollama, OpenRouter, etc.) and set it in the `config.ts` file.

-   The start.sh script will automatically copy over the file into the backend folder.
+   Copy this file into the backend folder before starting the servers.

    I highly recommend using Sonnet-4 from Anthropic as it is the best coding model available right now.